Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Conclusion

 \section{Conclusion}

-We proposed a novel anchor-based single-stage deep lane detection model that outperforms state-of-the-art models, as shown by an extensive comparison with the literature.
-Not only is the model effective but also efficient.
-On TuSimple, the method achieves the second-highest reported F1 (a difference of only 0.02\%) while being much faster (171 vs. 30 FPS).
-On CULane, one of the largest and most complex lane detection datasets, the method establishes a new state-of-the-art among real-time methods both in terms of both speed and accuracy (+4.38\% of F1 compared to the state-of-the-art method with a similar speed of around 170 FPS).
+We proposed a real-time single-stage deep lane detection model that outperforms state-of-the-art models, as shown by an extensive comparison with the literature.
+The model is not only effective but also efficient.
+On TuSimple, the method achieves the second-highest reported F1 (a difference of only 0.02\%) while being much faster than the top-F1 method (171 vs. 30 FPS).
+On CULane, one of the largest and most complex lane detection datasets, the method establishes a new state-of-the-art among real-time methods in terms of both speed and accuracy (+4.38\% of F1 compared to the state-of-the-art method with a similar speed of around 170 FPS).
+Additionally, the method achieved a high F1 (+93\%) on the LLAMAS benchmark on all three backbones evaluated.
 To achieve those results, along with other modifications, a novel anchor-based attention mechanism was also proposed.
-The ablation study showed that this addition increased the model's performance (F1 score) significantly when considering the gains obtained by the literature advance in the recent years.
+The ablation study showed that this addition increased the model's performance (F1 score) significantly when considering the gains obtained by the literature advance in recent years.
 Additionally, some efficiency trade-offs that are useful in practice were also shown.
-In future works, this mechanism may be evaluated in other domains where the objects of interest in the scene are correlated.